 At the same time, I stumbled on an inexpensive external 4G router with POE, that is, a weatherproof 4G router with WiFi output AND Ethernet which also handles power requirements in the Ethernet cable (via POE – power over Ethernet).

-Essentially I bought the KuWFi external router (pretty much a random decision based on Amazon availability – for no other reason than “if it doesn’t work, return it for free”) and which has 2 4G antennas.
-2 WiFi antennas..
-But see the end – I had to send this router back and by the time a replacement arrived I’d bought a more expensive TP-Link router.
+Essentially I bought the KuWFi external router (pretty much a random decision based on Amazon availability – for no other reason than “if it doesn’t work, return it for free”) and which had a pair of 4G antennas..

 After much experimenting I found an ideal spot on the roof for the router, increasing the download speed to over 60Mb/s and maybe 20-30Mbps – at least 10* faster than the dish uploads.

-With a new SIM on the way I was all set for a personal revolution – and then a shock followed by a revelation… I use a VPN (Wireguard) server for local access when I’m on the road (not to be confused with a VPN client typically for watching TV etc. i.e. Surfshark or ExpressVPN both of which give access to UK iPlayer etc.)
+With a new SIM on the way I was all set for a personal revolution – and then a shock followed by a revelation… I used a VPN (Wireguard) server package for local access when on the road (not to be confused with a VPN client typically for watching TV etc. i.e. Surfshark or ExpressVPN both of which give access to UK iPlayer etc.)

 Then I received a PM from Mr Shark – friend and regular contributor in here, to say:

 But then I remembered ZeroTier, a per-device VPN I’d used in the past (free for personal use).
-With this, my VPN operation was/is back in action.
-Zerotier is installed on all internal devices which need to be accessed remotely, as well as the mobile device doing the accessing – and they all become part of a secure private network.
+With this, my VPN operation was back in action.
+I installed Zerotier on all internal devices which need to be accessed remotely, as well as the mobile device doing the accessing – and they all become part of a secure private network.

 Zerotier setup is trivial on PC and mobile devices – but THEN I read an article about using Zerotier on Synology NAS and finally on my main GL-iNET router.

-My thanks to first responder “Rogan” (minutes after I put the blog up) for pointing out TailScale similar to Zerotier but on initial testing possibly even easier to use – DEAD easy to set up on Android, PC and RPi.
-Even works on my NAS.
-Update: I’ve been using TailScale for several weeks and I love it.
+My thanks to first responder “Rogan” (minutes after I put the blog up) for pointing out TailScale similar to Zerotier but even easier to use – DEAD easy to set up on Android, PC, RPi and other devices.
+I’ve now been using TailScale for many months and I love it.